 Chrome OS

 Chrome OS In some ways this is another obvious and amazing choice.
 It runs on several low-cost and some high-end laptops, known as Chromebooks.
-However, it’s also available to download free, suitable for installing on aging hardware.
+However, it’s also available to download for free, suitable for installation on aging hardware.

 The software is lightweight and with a focus on cloud computing, it is great for web browsing, social networking, and word processing.
 Less impressive at media playback, while media editing is beyond its capabilities.